OPEN BUDGET SURVEY 2015

-The Open Budget Survey is the one and only independent, comparative, regular measure of budget transparency and accountability around the world, produced by independent budget experts not beholden to any national government.
+The Open Budget Survey is the only independent, comparative, and regular measure of budget transparency and accountability around the world.
+The Survey is produced by independent budget experts with no ties to any national government.

-- The Survey measures whether governments in 100 countries produce and disseminate to the public 8 key budget documents recommended by international good practices.
-It also examines effective budget oversight and public participation in national budget decision making.
+- The Survey measures whether governments in 102 countries produce and disseminate to the public eight key budget documents recommended by international good practices.
+It also examines effective budget oversight and opportunities for public participation in national budget decision making.

-- A subset of questions from the Open Budget Survey are used to construct the Open Budget Index (the OBI) to present a hard score, ranging from 0 to 100 on budget transparency in a country and to rank countries.
+- A subset of questions from the Open Budget Survey is used to construct the Open Budget Index (the OBI) that determines a hard score, ranging from 0 to 100, on budget transparency for each country assessed.
+The OBI scores can be used to monitor a country’s performance over time and to rank the countries surveyed based on the timely release and contents of key budget documents.

-- Twenty-one countries fail to publish the Executive’s Budget Proposal, the essential document that describes the government’s proposed budget policies.
+- Sixteen countries fail to publish the Executive’s Budget Proposal, the foundational document that describes the government’s proposed budget policies.

 - Even when the documents are published, they frequently lack sufficient detail.
 For example, the Executive’s Budget Proposals that countries publish provide, on average, less than three-fifths of the desired information as per international good practice criteria.